hashicorp/consul/website/source/api/catalog.html.md

 ### Filtering

-The following selectors and filter operations are supported:
+Filtering is executed against each entry in the top level result list with the following selectors and filter operations being supported:

 | Selector                                      | Supported Operations               |
 | --------------------------------------------- | ---------------------------------- |